ebruchez/ebruchez.github.io/_posts/2024-03-28-restoring-ibm-electronic-selectric-composer-1.md

 [^composer-1966]: I have since obtained an electromechanical composer as part of an MT/SC system!

 [^mtstmem]: I learned recently that the MT/SC has core memory as part of its electronics!
-However, it is internal memory for running justification, not text memory that is accessible by the user.
+However, it is internal memory for the microprogram, escapement tables, registers, and buffers for running the justification algorithm, not text memory that is accessible by the user.

 [^mtsc]: Between the original Selectric Composer and the Electronic Composer, IBM introduced the Magnetic Tape Selectric Composer, which combined a slightly modified Selectric Composer, a large tape drive console, and electronics integrated within a desk.
 This combination removed the need for typing each line twice to obtain justification, but it required a lot of hardware, including a dedicated recording station.